 You might survive for just three weeks without food.
 Although you may technically survive for several weeks, without enough calories you will quickly become increasingly unable to help yourself out of the situation.

-So perhaps you might conclude:
+So perhaps you might logically conclude the order as follows: